nuxeo/nuxeo-marketplace-sample/README.md

     |                   `-- log4j.xml
     `-- pom.xml

-## About the three sample Marketplace Package solutions.
+## About the three sample Marketplace Package solutions

 There are multiple ways to build a Marketplace Package.
 We only look here at those using Maven and [org.nuxeo.build:ant-assembly-maven-plugin](https://github.com/nuxeo/ant-assembly-maven-plugin).

-### Here are three different solutions, from the better one to the quicker one
+Here are three different solutions, from the better one to the quicker one

- * Recommended method
+### NXR method (recommended)

-   The recommended method is to build an NXR (NuXeo aRchive) corresponding to the wanted result after the package install.
+The recommended method is to build an NXR corresponding to the wanted result after the package install.
+Then we operate a comparison between that product and a reference one (usually the Nuxeo CAP), and we finally generate the Marketplace Package which will perform the wanted install.

+* PROS
-   Then we operate a comparison ("diff") between that product and a reference one (usually the Nuxeo CAP) and generate the Marketplace Package which will perform the wanted install.
-That method is the better one since it will always be up-to-date in regards to the dependencies and requirements (other bundles and third-party libraries).
+  * Always up-to-date in regards to the dependencies and requirements (other bundles and third-party libraries).
+  * Maven is aware of the project dependencies and can properly order the build in a multi-module project.
+  * No maintenance: changes on transitive dependencies won't break the assembly, code is generic.
+  * Perfect size: the package contains the exact necessary and sufficient content.
+  * Factorization: the NXR can be attached to the reactor for being reused in another assembly.
+* CONS
-   The drawback is it takes some build time and has a dependency on a whole Nuxeo distribution.
+  * The drawback is it takes some build time and has a dependency on a whole Nuxeo distribution.
+  * Maximum build time: the build performs more actions than the other methods and will consume more bandwidth.
+  * Writing requires Maven knowledge on concepts such as the GAV, the dependency graph, the dependency management, the artifact resolution.

- * No-NXR method.
+### No-NXR method

-   That method is using the same principle for building the Marketplace Package as for building an NXR.
+That method is using the same principle for building the Marketplace Package as for building an NXR, with no final optimization.
+It is an acceptable compromise between speed and quality.

+* PROS
+  * It is as much reliable regarding at the dependencies as the above recommended method.
+  * Maven is aware of the project dependencies and can properly order the build in a multi-module project.
+  * No maintenance: changes on transitive dependencies won't break the assembly, code is generic.
+  * Moderate build time: faster than the recommended method.
+* CONS
-   It is as much reliable regarding at the dependencies as the above recommended method.
-The drawback is since the solution is empiric, it will likely embed useless files and generate a bigger archive.
+  * The drawback is since the solution is empiric, it will likely embed useless files and generate a bigger archive.
+  * Biggest size: the package contains the necessary but also useless content.
+  * Writing requires Maven knowledge on concepts such as the GAV, the dependency graph, the dependency management, the artifact resolution.

- * Explicit method.
+### Explicit method

 That latest method is explicitly listing everything that must be packaged.
+It is not recommended except for specific cases, quick solution or proof of concept.

+* PROS
+  * Easy method: very few code is required, you simply list what you want.
+It requires absolutely no Maven concept knowledge.
+  * Minimum build time: the build is really fast.
+* CONS
-Easy to write and very quick at build time, it requires more maintenance than the two above since you have to manually update the package assembly every time the dependencies change.
-You also risk not to see that an indirect dependency has changed and requires some changes on the third-party libraries.
-That method is not recommended except for specific cases or for a proof of concept.
+  * Maintenance required: you have to manually update the package assembly every time the dependencies change.
+  * You also risk not to see that an indirect dependency has changed and requires some changes on the third-party libraries.
+  * Managed size: the package contains exactly what you expect, with no guarantee of results.

-### Applied to the sample project, here are the results from those three methods.
+## Applied to the sample project, here are the results from those three methods.

- * Recommended method
+### NXR method (recommended)

 4 directories, 6 files, 128KB.
+Build time: 11s.

     recommended/
     |-- install